Psylo2/safe-login-app/README.md

 __INTEGRATIONS:__ _Jinja2_

-Deployed over Docker, inorder to contain a safety lab environment
+Deployed over Docker, inorder to contain a safety lab environment\

+_PLEASE TAKE NOTICE:_ __runs only with Chrome,Modzilla and Explorer.__

 ## Endpoints